m0xpd/STRACHEY/README.md

 # Specifications

-STRACHEY is a Eurorack module, which is **18HP wide**.
+**Width:** STRACHEY is a Eurorack module, which is **18HP wide**.

+**Depth:**
-It extends xx mm behind the [front panel](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Panel/README.md) when a conventional Eurorack power header (with strain relief) is inserted.
+STRACHEY extends 43 mm behind the [front panel](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Panel/README.md) when a conventional Eurorack power header **with strain relief** is inserted.

+If your power header doesn't have a strain relief (which is probably more typical, judging by the power cables delivered with commercial modules) the depth is limited by the Arduino's USB receptacle; in this situation STRACHEY extends 42mm behind the front panel.

+**Power Consumption:**
 STRACHEY draws:
 xx mA from the +12V power line xx mA from the -12V power line and nothing from the 5V power line.

+**Miscellaneous:**
 All inputs are protected against over/under voltage.

 Most of the CV inputs are intended to operate over a 0:5V control range.
 However, the Density and Method CV inputs are applied to attenuverters; these inputs will respond to signals spanning the entire bipolar Eurorack voltage range (+/- 12V).
 It is my habit to set up my attenuverter controls such that full counterclockwise rotation gives unity gain and full clockwise rotation gives gain of -1.
 This is **opposite to common practice**.